 If your child can answer “yes” to all four questions, it makes sense for him to apply ED.
 If not, it could be a big mistake, and here’s why:

-It’s a Friday, and you call up the financial aid office and receive a recorded message that they are closed for the holidays and will be returning January 3rd.
-Presumably your daughter has already submitted her remaining college applications, but if not she will need to scramble to get those in by their January deadlines.
+It’s a Friday, and you call the financial aid office and receive a recorded message that they are closed for the holidays and will return on January 3rd.
+Presumably, your daughter has already submitted her remaining college applications; if not, she will need to scramble to get those in by their January deadlines.

-By the time you finally do get to speak to someone at financial aid, they are firm that because they meet 100 percent of need there is nothing they can do to improve the offer.
+When you finally do get to speak to someone at financial aid, they are firm that because they meet 100 percent of need, they can do nothing to improve the offer.
 What do you do then?
-Do you pull out of the contract not knowing for sure which other schools she will be admitted to?
-And having no idea whether the offers of aid she does receive will be any better?
+Do you pull out of the contract, not knowing which other schools she will be admitted to?
+Without any idea of whether the aid offers she receives will be any better?

-You have played your hand after only one card has been dealt, and it could result in a heartbreaking series of events for your daughter.
-You have no way of knowing what’s best for your family without comparing this offer to others, and those won’t arrive for another three months.
-If the cost of college is a significant factor in the choice of where your child will enroll, making the right decision usually means not committing to one school.
+You have played your hand after only one card has been dealt, which could result in a heartbreaking series of events for your daughter.
+You cannot know what’s best for your family without comparing this offer to others; those won’t arrive for another three months.
+If the cost of college is a significant factor in where your child will enroll, making the right decision usually means not committing to one school.